mavreyn/mango-webapp/README.md

 ## Why I Created Mango

 I have given other sites and programs (such as Stackedit and Obsidian) a try.
 However, there were certain behavior that I wanted in an editor that they did not have.
-In addition, I believed I was ready and up for the challenge, since the front-end would be rather simple and I knwe there would be plenty of regex involved, which I was quite fluent in at the time.
+In addition, I believed I was ready and up for the challenge, since the front-end would be rather simple and I knew there would be plenty of regex involved, which I was quite fluent in at the time.

+More importantly, I wanted a piece of software that would allow me to type math real time.
+As fast as humanly possible while using as little keystrokes as possible and rendering with nice formatting.

 ## Contributions